• Latest

 Do you never feel like you can admit when you’re wrong?
 Do you find yourself apologizing for things that aren’t your fault?

 However, there’s a fine line between apologizing when necessary and always apologizing.
-If you find yourself saying “I’m sorry” more often than not, it might be time to take a step back and reevaluate your apology habits.
+If you say “I’m sorry” more often than not, it might be time to take a step back and reevaluate your apology habits.

 Here are a few signs that you might be apologizing too much: